UBC-MOAD/Reshapr/docs/model_profiles.rst

    The sub-stanza key(s) for the collections of model variables in particular dataset files.
-   The variable group keys are used as the value for the ``variable group`` item in the :ref:`ReshaprExtractYAMLFile` as part of the specifation of which dataset to extract variables from.
+   The variable group keys are used as the value for the ``variable group`` item in the :ref:`ReshaprExtractYAMLFile` as part of the specification of which dataset to extract variables from.

 :py:attr:`file pattern` (Required)